cyph/cyph/shared/lib/bower_components/dompurify/README.md

 // prohibit HTML5 data attributes (default is true) var clean = DOMPurify.sanitize(dirty, {ALLOW_DATA_ATTR: false});

-// return a DOM instead of an HTML string (default is false) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM: true});
+// return a DOM HTMLBodyElement instead of an HTML string (default is false) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM: true});

+// return a DOM DocumentFragment instead of an HTML string (default is false) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM_FRAGMENT: true});

+// return a DOM DocumentFragment instead of an HTML string (default is false)
+// also import it into the current document (default is false).
+// RETURN_DOM_IMPORT must be set if you would like to append
+// the returned node to the current document var clean = DOMPurify.sanitize(dirty, {RETURN_DOM_FRAGMENT: true, RETURN_DOM_IMPORT: true});
+document.body.appendChild(clean);

 // return entire document including <html> tags (default is false) var clean = DOMPurify.sanitize(dirty, {WHOLE_DOCUMENT: true});